duparq/hwa/doxygen/using.md

 =================

-HWA tries to provide a syntax that is as independent as possible from the target device and consistent accross various controllers.
+HWA tries to provide a syntax that is as independent as possible from the target device and consistent accross various peripheral controllers.

 For the configuration of the device's pins, we'll try to apply the following.